close-dev-team/mobile-close-channel-sdk-android/README.md

   * github_user - Github user name
   * password - Github password / access key

-* Then also In your build.gradle in your module add the dependancy in dependancies section
+* In your build.gradle in your module add the SDK dependancy in dependancies section

 ```
 dependencies {